alvarnydev/yanniksahl.com/src/content/about/education.md

 <!-- EMT -->

-I earned two Bachelor diplomas in the fields of Business Administration and Computer Engineering.
-I'm also a qualified E.M.T. which is a skill I picked up in 2022 and briefly worked as in 2023.
+I've studied for and completed two Bachelor programs in the following fields:

 <br>